jeonghonkim/Accessibility_Model/README.md

 > **Detailed Steps** <br>

 1. Create analysis objects
-   1) Create a feature dataset<br>
+   1) Feature dataset<br>
    Creating a feature dataset has multiple benefits.
 First, you can run the analysis multiple times with different feature names.
 Also, you can easily find the feature analysis outcomes in different feature dataset.
-The project title name you enter would be the feature datasetanme.
+The project title name you enter would be the feature datasetanme.<br>
+   2) Market locations and buffers<br>
+   Once you run the tool after entering the prepared csv file with name, latitude and longitude as well as the buffer-mile distance, it will create market locations as well as buffers feature layers.
+They will be saved in the generated feature dataset.<br>
+   3) Starting road points<br>
+   Once you run the tool after entering the prepared csv file with name, latitude and longitude as well as the buffer-mile distance, it will create market locations as well as buffers feature layers.
+They will be saved in the generated feature dataset.<br>

 <br>

 ```diff